 Spring is just around the corner.
 In Florida however it seems as if we can’t decide whether it is in fact Spring yet with all this unpredictable cold weather!

-“Dazzling Blue” is the color for Spring 2014.
+“Dazzling Blue” is the hot color trend for Spring 2014.
 This color prediction (which has been predicted for some time) helps Fashion designers, Florists and Interior Designers alike guide their designs and planning for future products.
 If you haven’t already, you’ll be seeing a lot more Blue hues in designs from the runway to the living room.

 Blue and Grey